denten-books/plain-text/main.md

 Second, it seems that the very material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher level functions of aesthetic judgment.
-Perception of "quality" in a given recorded performance drifts with the vagrancies of encoding.
+Perception of quality in a given recorded performance drifts with the vagrancies of encoding.
 "Good acting" inexplicably falls apart with the introduction of extra frames.

-Finally, where one would expect analog "discreteness" to stand in opposition to some measure of "real-world" continuity, a thick description of human perceptual apparatus reveals a complex patchwork of fragmentary cognitive mechanisms.
+Finally, where one would expect "artificial" digital discreteness to stand in opposition to a measure of "natural" analog continuity, a thick description of innate human perceptual apparatus reveals a complex patchwork of fragmentary cognitive mechanisms, already to an extent digital and discrete in its operation.
 At some level of analysis, gaps in the encoding format relate to gaps in human visual processing.
 Neither can be said to represent reality with perfect fidelity.
-Instead, the brain stitches a landscape together from an unevenly sampled topography.
+Instead, brains and cameras stitch landscapes together from an unevenly sampled patchwork of variagated visual topographies.

 Conventional notions of digital being conflate the discrete nature of digital media with human debasement, following the logic where material impoverishment